maveniverse/site-001/content/en/docs/njord/using-it/_index.md

 Short explanation how to use Njord.
 It is totally non-invasive, but still you can integrate it as well with your project.
 The example below is not touching (modifying) the project it is about to publish.

+There is only one **required thing**: the extension must be loaded.
+Still, the extension is non invasive, and remains fully dormant, does not interfere with your build at all, merely defines the `njord:` transport.

 ## Setting it up

 With Maven 3 create project-wide, or with Maven 4+ create user-wide `~/.m2/extensions.xml` like this: